The Bluebell Walk is now closed for 2022

 Since 1972 the Arlington Bluebell Walk and Farm Trail based at Bates Green Farm has developed into seven interesting walks over three working farms.

-One of the walks of 2/3 mile (1100 meters) through Beatons Wood has been made suitable for wheelchair users.
+A circular walk of 1100 metres or 2/3 a mile in Beatons Wood has been made suitable for wheelchair users.
 This is where you see white anemones followed by the vistas of bluebells, established over centuries.
-On this walk there are seats for you to enjoy the peace and tranquility of this oak and hornbeam wood.
+On this walk there are seats for you to enjoy the peace and tranquility of this oak and hornbeam ancient wood.
 Along the walks there are signs illustrating the flora and fauna of the countryside for your information.

 At neighbouring Parkwood Farm (2.75 mile walk there and back), milking of the large dairy herd can be seen from a special viewing gallery every afternoon between 3:00pm and 5:00pm.